ShadowTemplate/introsde-2016-assignment-3-server/README.md

 The project is composed of two parts: a client and a server.
 They communicate by exchanging some Transfer Objects.
 These are POJOs representing the common interface the two side of the application share.

-The client application executes requests to the server and logs the result of these operations into a file.

 The server is made up of different packages.
 Each of them contains Java classes related to a specific layer of the architecture.
 Each layer is strongly decoupled from the other non-relevant ones: the soap layer only depends on the DAO one,